diegofps/devstream/README.md

 # What is this?

-This is a system service to enhance the features in the Logitech Trackball Marble and Logitech MX Anywhere 2S in Linux.
-It contains scripts that start during system boot and map the device inputs into custom commands, like Back, Forward, Scrolling, Alt+Tab, and so on.
+These are system services to enhance the compatibility of the Logitech Trackball Marble and Logitech MX Anywhere 2S with Linux.
+It contains scripts that start during system boot and map the device inputs into commands, like Back, Forward, Scrolling, Alt+Tab, and so on.

 # Usage